pierreca/LightClock/README.md

 	* Date and Time on the LCD screen
 * Time can be set with the buttons of the LCD shield.
 * Keeps time even when not plugged thanks to the Chronodot battery
+* Clock stays on for 30 minutes then turns off. any movement detected by the PIR sensor will wake it up.
+* Front button enables/disable wake up from PIR sensor (for night time for example)
+* Back button acts as a regular on/off button

 #In Progress#
 (see other branches)